farid-hadi/install-wp/README.md

 A bash script to quickly install a WordPress site in your Linux-based development environment.

-`install-wp` will download WordPress from WordPress.org, extract the files to your desired document root, create the database and database user with values extracted from _MySQL Option files_, create a wp-config.php file with the correct values and configure a server block / virtual host for the desired domain.
+`install-wp` will download WordPress from WordPress.org, extract the files to your desired document root, create the database and database user with values extracted from _MySQL Option files_, create a wp-config.php file with the correct values and configure a server block or virtual host for the desired domain.

 _install-wp is in no way affiliated with or endorsed by the WordPress Foundation or the WordPress open source project._